illegalprime/nixos-on-arm/README.md

 ## What Works

-1. only the BeagleBone Green
+1. BeagleBone Green (and now the Raspberry Pi Zero & Zero W!)
 2. Networking & SSH
-3. the BeagleBone's UART
+3. the BeagleBone's UART (Raspberry Pi Zero's serial port)
 4. a bunch of standalone packages (vim, nmap, git, gcc, python, etc.)
 5. all the `nix` utilities!
 6. the USB port!